Transportation in Shanghai is known to be one of the best in the world!

 Shanghai is a large bustling city full of rich history in every little nook and cranny.
 Yet, at the same time it is paving the way for the future as well in fashion, art, music, food, business, technology, science, architecture and so much more.
 Check out our CAPA Shanghai Blog and Instagram below to see what CAPA students have to say.

 Latest Posts from Shanghai

-- A Sleeper Train and a Shanghai Fashion Week ExperienceJolena is an official CAPA vlogger for spring 2018, sharing her story in weekly posts on CAPA World.
-A Finance and International Business major at University of Pittsburgh, she is studying abroad in Shanghai this semester.
-In this week's post, Jolena talks about taking a sleeper train to Hangzhou, visiting West Lake, and read more
+- Eating in Shanghai: A No-Holds-Barred Culinary ExperienceTrisha is an official CAPA blogger for summer 2018, sharing her story in weekly posts on CAPA World.
+An International Business major at Champlain College, she is studying abroad in Shanghai this semester.
+In this week's post, Trisha dishes what it's like to eat like a local in Shanghai and shares examples on read more

-- Academics in Shanghai: From Intensive Chinese Classes to Business CoursesJolena is an official CAPA vlogger for spring 2018, sharing her story in weekly posts on CAPA World.
-A Finance and International Business major at University of Pittsburgh, she is studying abroad in Shanghai this semester.
-In this week's post, Jolena shares what it's school is really like on her study abroad program read more
+- The Consumer and Bargaining Culture in ChinaTrisha is an official CAPA blogger for summer 2018, sharing her story in weekly posts on CAPA World.
+An International Business major at Champlain College, she is studying abroad in Shanghai this semester.
+In this week's post, Trisha writes about the consumer culture in China and explores the mall and fake markets where read more

 Latest Posts on Instagram

 “Multiculturalism is the co-existence of diverse cultures, where culture includes racial, religious, or cultural groups and is manifested in customary behaviours, cultural assumptions and values, patterns of thinking, and communicative styles.”